gmirsky/flask-tdd-docker/README.md

 Illustration of a test based development docker container example with Python, Flask, SQL-Alchemy, Postgres and Docker-compose.

-This sample docker application utilizes Python and Flask along with utilizing pytest, flake8, black, isort, werkzeug, sql-alchemy and swagger to store data in a separate Postgres database container and build the needed Rest API interfaces and support GUIs.
+This sample docker application utilizes python and flask along with utilizing pytest, flake8, black, isort, werkzeug, sql-alchemy and swagger to store data in a separate Postgres database container and build the needed Rest API interfaces and support GUIs.

 The intent of this example is to illustrate building docker application containers with a testing, linting and formatting framework simulatenously with the application code to insure code quality and to spot errors early in the development process.